Tutorial

 PIE: No PIE

-Two protections to deal with: stack canary and NX.
+Two protections to deal with: a custom integrity check (not a real GCC stack canary — see warning below) and NX.
 No PIE means binary addresses are fixed.

 Decompile with Ghidra